To use the data layer on a site, the data layer module must be enabled for the site.

 - Click Create trigger.

-Define the trigger settings:
+Define the following settings:

 - Name: Enter a descriptive name for the trigger, such as "When the data layer gets a Google Tag Manager push".